 FDEWS Documentation

-Technical reference for the Forbush Decrease Early Warning System.
-For an overview and validation data, see the main FDEWS page.
+Technical reference for the Space Weather Early Warning System (powered by Forbush Decrease detection).
+For an overview and validation data, see the main product page.

-Learn about FDEWS, view validation data, and request pilot access
+Learn about our system, view validation data, and request pilot access

-View current FDEWS operational state and environmental conditions
+View current space weather risk outlook and environmental conditions

 What is FDEWS?

-FDEWS (Forbush Decrease Early Warning System) is a space weather monitoring service that classifies conditions associated with Forbush Decrease events: sudden drops in cosmic ray intensity caused by solar activity.
+FDEWS (Forbush Decrease Early Warning System) is a space weather monitoring service that classifies conditions associated with Forbush Decrease events.
+These events are sudden upstream disturbances associated with solar activity.

 FDEWS continuously monitors multiple space weather data sources and classifies current conditions into operational states, enabling satellite operators, power grid operators, and other critical infrastructure to make informed decisions.